firmannf/college-web-modeling-and-simulation/README.md

 # college-web-modeling-and-simulation-resiprok
 This repo contains a web apps for modeling and simulating drinking water purifier .
 This program created for "Modeling and Simulation" task.

-Mosi 8 - Kelompok 5
+MOSI 8 - Kelompok 5